Aratramba/ps-barbershop/readme.md

 # Barbershop.js #
-Simple Photoshop templating engine.
+## Simple Photoshop `{{templating}}` engine ##

-Import json / csv data into your designs so you won't have to define them silly old Photoshop variables each and every time you want to import some dynamic data.
+Import JSON / CSV data into your designs so you won't have to define them silly old Photoshop variables each and every time you want to import some dynamic data.
 Just type `{{ variable }}`, import a csv or json'ish file and you're good to go.

 ## Simple install ##